jperrello/Zeroconf-AI/fiction/design_fiction.md

 "Can I set one up?" she asked.

-"You'd need to pay for your own API subscription, get a Raspberry Pi, install the ZeroConf AI server software, configure it..."
+"You'd need to pay for your own API subscription, get a Raspberry Pi, install the Saturn server software, configure it..."

 Mira's eyes had already glazed over at "API subscription."